jskutner/image-gallery-generator/README.md

-# Online Widescreen Image Converter
+# Shopify Image Converter

-A web-based tool for converting images to widescreen format with customizable dimensions and background color.
+A web-based tool for converting Shopify product images to widescreen format (16:9) with customizable dimensions and background color.
 This tool runs entirely in the browser using FFmpeg.wasm.

 ## Features

-- Drag and drop image upload
+- Fetch images from Shopify product pages
+- Select specific product variants or process all variants
-- Multiple image processing
+- Automatic image extraction from Shopify product URLs
-- Custom output dimensions
+- Custom output dimensions (default: 1920x1080)
 - Custom background color with hex code support
 - Batch download as ZIP
 - No server-side processing required